Helena Modjeska: Early life

 For a long time, a popular rumor suggested that Modjeska's father was Prince Władysław Hieronim Sanguszko, a wealthy landowner and hero of the November Uprising.
 The basis of this speculation was likely the resemblance in appearance and life paths between Modjeska and Sanguszko’s acknowledged daughter, also Helena, who was also an actress, renowned for both her beauty and scandalous lifestyle.

 Michał Opid died around 1845, when Helena was 5 years old.
-The tenement in which she and her family lived burned down in the Great Fire of Kraków in 1850, which could not be rebuilt.
+The two historic townhouses, owned by Helena’s mother, in which she and her family lived burned down in the Great Fire of Kraków of 18 July 1850, which could not be rebuilt, causing a financial ruin for Helena’s mother.
+One remaining property she owned in central Kraków, which had not been destroyed, she converted into a café that soon attracted local intellectuals and society ladies, because it offered a separate coat and powder-room section for them.
 The family moved into the flat of Doctor Schanzer, father of the actress Marie von Bülow, and Helena and her sister Józefina were sent to the school of the Presentation Sisters.
 In 1850 or 1851, the sisters began to take private German lessons from Gustaw Zimajer, an actor, who fostered in Helena the interest in theatre that had been awakened by her brothers, especially Feliks.

 Also glossed over in Modjeska's autobiography were the details concerning her first marriage, to her former guardian, Gustaw Zimajer.
 Gustaw was an actor and the director of a second-rate provincial theater troupe.
 The date of Modjeska's marriage to Gustaw is uncertain.
 She discovered many years later that they had not been legally married, because he was still married to his first wife when they wed.
 Together the couple had two children, a son Rudolf (later renamed Ralph Modjeski), and a daughter Marylka, who died in infancy.

 Gustaw Zimajer used the stage name "Gustaw Modrzejewski."
 Modjeska adopted the feminine declension of the surname when she made her stage debut in 1861 as Helena Modrzejewska.
 Later, when acting abroad, she simplified her name to "Modjeska", which was easier for English-speaking audiences to pronounce.